© ISHR

 News

-During a side event, ISHR co-hosted on the margins of the 81st Ordinary Session of the African Commission, panellists reviewed the state of environmental defenders’ rights and reiterated their call for an African regional framework on environmental rights.
+During a side event co-hosted by ISHR on the margins of the 81st Ordinary Session of the African Commission, panelists reviewed the state of environmental defenders’ rights and reiterated their call for an African regional framework on environmental rights.

 Threats and challenges

 This letter would not have been possible without the collaboration between non-governmental organisations and the Commission.
-That is why CSOs should continue documenting these violations and approach the Commission to seek meaningful solutions
+That is why civil society organisations should continue documenting these violations and approach the Commission to seek meaningful solutions.

 The promotion of an African regional framework could advance environmental protection in a way that is sustainable, contextualised and applicable to the African context.

-The adoption of a regional framework promoting access to information, participation and justice - such as in the form of a normative protocol to the African Charter on environmental rights based on Article 66 - could strengthen regional commitment to environmental protection, human rights, and sustainable development, and entrench the implementation of the right to a healthy environment on the continent
+The adoption of a regional framework promoting access to information, participation, and justice, such as in the form of a normative protocol to the African Charter on environmental rights based on Article 66, could strengthen the regional commitment to environmental protection, human rights, and sustainable development, and entrench the implementation of the right to a healthy environment on the continent.

-It could also provide greater protection for EHRDs and improve corporate accountability for environmental violations.
-Five normative protocols have thus far developed areas in the Charter, which were inadequately, or not at all, incorporated, at the time of its drafting and adoption in 1981.
-The normative basis for adopting supplementary protocols to the Charter, and the African Union’s consistent practice to that effect, are a sign that environmental rights could be better advanced within the African human rights system similarly.
+It could also provide greater protection for defenders and improve corporate accountability for environmental rights violations.
+Five normative protocols have thus far developed areas in the Charter, which were inadequately or not at all incorporated at the time of its drafting and adoption in 1981.
+The normative basis for adopting supplementary protocols to the Charter and the African Union’s consistent practice to that effect is a sign that environmental rights could be better advanced within the African human rights system, similarly.

 A study as a way forward